dvdmrn/pweez-uwu/README.md

 ### Pweez

-This was inspired by [this tweet](https://twitter.com/ctrlshifti/status/1160812366293901314) by [Kat Maddox](https://twitter.com/ctrlshifti)
+This was inspired by [this tweet](https://twitter.com/ctrlshifti/status/1160812366293901314) by [Cain Maddox](https://twitter.com/ctrlshifti)

 ![gif of pweezeuwu in action](pweez-anim.gif?raw=true "Pweez")